oliverosz/bga-export-stats/README.md

+# BGA statistic bookmarklets

 These scripts were created for BGA - [boardgamearena.com](https://boardgamearena.com).
 They can be used as [bookmarklets](https://en.wikipedia.org/wiki/Bookmarklet).

 ## [GameList.js](GameList.js)